Stocks sink again on Wall Street as inflation worries mount

+Inflation worries rattled Wall Street Wednesday, pulling the Dow Jones Industrial Average more than 680 points lower and placing the major stock indexes on track for their worst week in more than six months.

-A surprisingly big jump in inflation last month knocked the stock market lower again Wednesday as investors worry that the economy may bounce back too fast from its pandemic-induced doldrums.
+The selling came as investors reacted to a surprisingly big jump in inflation last month that stoked concerns that the economy may bounce back too fast from its pandemic-induced doldrums.

 Tech giants, which had soared during the past year of lockdowns, took some of the biggest losses.
-The S&P 500 is flirting with its worst weekly drop since October.
+Only energy stocks eked out a small gain.

 Bond yields snapped higher after the government reported that consumer prices rose 0.8% in April, more than expected, and prices rose year-over-year at the fastest rate since 2008.